natebarksdale/natebarksdale.github.io/src/content/blog/2009-03-19-all-tomorrows-parties.md

 coordinates: [40.7306, -73.9352]
 ---

-The Velvet Underground did not sell many records, but everyone who bought one went out and started a band.
+> The Velvet Underground did not sell many records, but everyone who bought one went out and started a band.
---Rock-n-roll truism, attributed variously to Lou Reed, Brian Eno, Courtney Love, etc.
+> —Rock-n-roll truism, attributed variously to Lou Reed, Brian Eno, Courtney Love, etc.